nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 After programming the sample and all the prerequisites to the development kit, you can test the sample by performing the following steps:

 1. Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.
-2. Open a terminal emulator.
+#.
+Open a terminal emulator.
 #.
 Test the sample by performing the following steps:

-   If the default mode is enabled:
+   If the default output mode is enabled:

    a.
 Observe that the following information is displayed in the terminal emulator: